poetic/react-super-components/README.md

  * LoadingComponent and ErrorComponent.
  *
  * When error happens, an error prop will be passed to ErrorComponent.
+ *
+ * NOTE: Use 'with' and 'height' in style is highly recommanded.
  */

 import { Image } from 'react-super-components';